Niccolo-Rocchi/Niccolo-Rocchi/README.md

-### Hi everyone! :honeybee::smiley:
+### Hi everyone! :honeybee:

-I'm Niccolò.
-I am a Data Scientist, but also having a Bachelor Degree in Mathematics! :dizzy:
+I'm Niccolò, PhD Candidate in Computer Science at University of Milan-Bicocca. :dizzy:

-I love diving into Maths and Computer Science universes: fascinating as well as very dangerous! :astonished:
+I love diving into Maths universe: fascinating as well as very dangerous! :astonished:

-"Every day that passes by, makes my love for you grow even stronger": this would be my mantra with Tux and Free Software :penguin:
+"Every day that passes by, makes my love for you grow even stronger" :penguin:

 Here it is a piece of my GitHub information:
-- 🔭 I’m currently working on a Causal Discovery library and Data Science projects
+- 🔭 I’m currently working on Federated Causal Discovery
-- 🌱 I’m currently learning the awesome Rust
 - :zap: I commonly use to program in Python or R

-Remember me with these words: Travelling, Discovering and Beekeeping :green_heart:
+- 🌱 I’m learning the awesome Rust